 - 1. What is providing sexually explicit material harmful to children?

 - 2. What type of sexually explicit material is prohibited?

 - 3. What are the penalties for providing sexually explicit material harmful to children?

 - 4. Related Offenses

-It is a criminal offense for anyone to provide sexually explicit material that is harmful to children.
+It is a criminal offense for anyone to provide sexually explicit material that is harmful to minor children.
 This includes selling, renting, or procuring sexually explicit material.
 It also includes selling a child an admission ticket where harmful sexually explicit material will be exhibited.1

 Under Colorado law, it is also a violation for a child under the age of 18 to represent that they are 18 or older with the intent to purchase sexually explicit material.2

 It is also unlawful for anyone to knowingly exhibit, expose, or display prohibited sexually explicit material at any commercial establishment where children may be invited as public.3

 Stores that sell sexually explicit materials may include adult bookstores, adult toy and video stores, video rental shops, convenience stores, or general bookstores.
 These vendors are prohibited from selling or renting sexually explicit adult materials to anyone under the age of 18.
 Stores and businesses are also restricted in how they can display adult magazines or other materials if the store is open to children.

 Prohibited sexually explicit material includes representations of a person or portion of the human body which depicts sexually explicit nudity, sexual conduct, or sadomasochistic abuse which, taken as a whole, is harmful to children, including any: